 How do sound-pressure levels [dB] help to assess measurement results?

-In the graphical user interface of NoiseImage, different sound pressure levels are shown that are designed to help the user assess and evaluate the measurement results.
+In the graphical user interface of NoiseImage, different sound pressure levels are shown that are designed to help the user assess and evaluate the measurement results, see Fig. 1.

 1. (93.1 dB) The average root-mean-square (RMS) of all active microphone channels is shown in the status bar of the channel view with respect to the selected time interval.
 Unless a time interval is selected, the calculation is performed over the entire measurement time.